In partnership with Spend Matters

 A company’s overall business structure can create multiple complexities.
 The organization may be global in scale but will have offices of varying size and concentration in certain regions, each with different resources and needs.
 Multiple operational cultures with their own history, executive leadership or market focus can clash, making process management difficult, spend management included.

 Global reach can create significant complexity for operational functions such as procurement and finance to sort through.
 There are varying languages used by employees across different countries and regions to consider, multiple currencies for transactions that need to be consolidated into easily readable financial information, and different tax methods and regulatory requirements that must be adhered to at the local level, to name a few.

-What’s more, whether procurement takes a centralised or decentralised approach to managing spend across a global enterprise, each location will have varying level of procurement maturity, meaning the approach to spend management necessarily will differ across business units.
-The result is that the organisation ends up with numerous separate supplier bases, causing:
+What’s more, whether procurement takes a centralized or decentralized approach to managing spend across a global enterprise, each location will have varying level of procurement maturity, meaning the approach to spend management necessarily will differ across business units.
+The result is that the organization ends up with numerous separate supplier bases, causing: